 You will have ‘Continuous leave’ if the date of application for the FLR(M) visa was before the expiration of the fiancé(e) visa and there are no periods of uncertain or illegal immigration status in your record.

-The test generally takes the form of a chest X-ray which will be reviewed by a doctor.
+The test generally takes the form of a chest X-ray which a doctor will review.

-If you do not have TB, you will be issued with a certificate which you must provide with your application.
+If you do not have TB, you will be issued a certificate which you must submit.

-This certificate is valid for 6 months from the date of issue.
+This certificate is valid for six months from the date of issue.

-“What is the exception to this general rule?”
+“What are the exceptions to this general rule?”

-Even if you are a resident in one of the listed countries, you will not have to take a Tuberculosis test in the following circumstances:
+Even if the applicant has been living in one of the listed countries, they will not have to take a Tuberculosis test in the following circumstances:

-- you have the special status of being a diplomat accredited to the UK;
+- They have the special status of being a diplomat accredited to the UK;

-- you have resided in a country where TB screening is not required by the UK for more than 6 months and you have not been away from that country for longer than 6 months.
+- They have resided in a country where TB screening is not required by the UK for more than six months and they have not been away from that country for longer than six months.

 “Do children have to take a Tuberculosis test?”